Hajj Guide: Step By Step Guide To Performing Hajj

 After completing your second Rami, head back to your Mina camp for the remainder of the day and night, dedicating the time to worship and maximizing its value.

-Step 18: The Third Day of Stoning the Satin
+Step 18: The Third Day of Stoning the Devil

 On the afternoon of the 12th of Dhul Hijjah, you’ll prepare 21 pebbles and follow the same procedure as the day before.